Malikappuram: Plot

 Later, a man named Ayyappan boards the bus, who also seems to be heading to Sabarimala, and gets acquainted with the kids.
 Mahi introduces himself as the kids’ guardian uncle to Ayyappan, which Ayyappan later finds out to be false and suspects that he has some malicious intentions.
 After hearing their story, Ayyappan promises the kids that he will accompany them to Sabarimala.
 Ayyappan intimidates Mahi and an infuriated Mahi is determined to incapacitate Ayyappan and kidnap the girl.
 On reaching Pamba, from where they have to walk to reach the shrine, the trio discovers that the police have restricted entry for the remainder of the day as a measure to control the crowd and they will not be able to visit the temple, but an adamant Kallu leaves Ayyappan with no choice except to take a route through the forest.

 Mahi's accomplice who has been following them, informs Mahi about their movements, and he sends all of his henchmen to beat up Ayyappan and kidnap Kallu.
 Ayyappan is alerted of impending danger, where he successfully overpowers Mahi and his people.
 During the fight, Kallu visualizes Ayyappan as the actual embodiment of the deity Ayyappan and later reveals to him that she has seen him in her dreams, and shows him the drawings she made from them, which shows a man who looks just like Ayyappan.
 The following day, Ayyappan disappears into the crowd and the kids enter the shrine.
 As Kallu begins to worry and look for him, he shows up and encourages her to climb the steps to fulfill her father's wish.
 Later, the police hand the kids over to Unni and they are taken home.
 Due to the circumstances which followed, the kids believe that he was the deity Ayyappan himself.

 It is then revealed that Ayyappan is actually CPO D. Ayyappadas, working at the police station in Pamba.
 He was alerted of the missing children and knowingly boarded the bus after having seen Kallu's photo.
 After hearing out their stories, he decided to make their wish come true by visiting the Sabarimala temple.
 Meanwhile, the police apprehended Mahi and his men, who happened to be on Tamil Nadu criminal records.

 Production

-Unni Mukundan announced the film on 23 December 2022 for its theatrical release on 30 December.
+Vishnu Sasi.Sankar announced the film on 23 December 2022 for its theatrical release on 30 December.
 The principal photography of Malikappuram commenced on 12 September 2022 following a pooja ceremony at Erumely Sree Dharmasastha Temple.
 K. Ananthagopan, then president of the Travancore Devaswom Board, performed the switch-on ceremony, and S. Sudarshan gave the first clap.
 Members of the Pandalam royal family had visited the shooting location shortly after it began.
 The film was shot in places like Konni, Kalleli, Lahai, Pamba, and Sabarimala Temple in Pathanamthitta district and Erumely in Kottayam district.
 The filming was completed in November 2022.